Editorial · Safety & Workforce

 Training Design

-For companies assigning foreign workers to crane work, we organize the "skills training" vs "special education" boundary (1-ton threshold), the flow of receiving training at a registered training organization, and realistic options for taking it in Vietnamese, Chinese, etc. — for construction and manufacturing managers.
+For companies in Japan assigning foreign workers to crane work, we organize Japan's "skills training" (技能講習) vs "special education" (特別教育) boundary (1-ton threshold under the Japanese ISHA), the flow of taking the course at a Japanese registered training organization (登録教習機関), and realistic options for delivery in Vietnamese, Chinese, English, Indonesian — for construction and manufacturing managers at Japan-based employers.

 Law & Compliance